lauraherasrec/lauraherasrec.github.io/_pages/about.md

 ## Working papers
 • [The consumption side of trade shocks: Inequality dynamics and luxury imports](https://osf.io/preprints/socarxiv/9kh2g_v1) (with [Vinicius Curti Cícero](https://vcicero.github.io/)).
 Revision requested in _Journal of Development Economics_

-<button name="button" onclick="http://www.google.com">Click me</button>

-• [Green or growth?
-Understanding the relationship between economic growth and CO2 emissions](https://publications.iadb.org/en/green-or-growth-understanding-relationship-between-economic-growth-and-co2-emissions) (with Lenin H. Balza, David Matias and Ariel Yépez-García). _Submitted_
+• Green or growth?
+Understanding the relationship between economic growth and CO2 emissions (with Lenin H. Balza, David Matias and Ariel Yépez-García). _Submitted_ <button name="button" onclick="https://publications.iadb.org/en/green-or-growth-understanding-relationship-between-economic-growth-and-co2-emissions">WP version</button>

 ## Publications and Accepted
 • The rise of the middle class and the pattern of consumption imports in Latin America.
 Forthcoming at _Structural Change and Economic Dynamics_